Xiao Qian: Personal life

 Xiao had a child named Xiao Tiezhu (萧铁柱) with Xie Gewen (谢格温).

 Xiao married translator Wen Jieruo in the spring of 1954, the couple has two sons and a daughter.
 Their daughter Xiao Lizi (萧荔子) was born on 30 January 1955.
 Their son, Xiao Tong (萧桐), was born on November 10, 1956.
 All of her children are living in the United States.

 Major works of journalism

 Feature articles

 Between the 1940s and the 1990s, Xiao wrote many famous articles.
 Many of his published feature reports are distinctive for their combination of news-accuracy and literary style of writing.

 The early reports are considered of great historical value by the academic community in China and are currently in the care of the Chinese Literature Society.
 Most of Xiao's featured reports were based on first hand experience from the front line.
 He selected scenes that he believed would reflect society at that time.
-He also used contour line drawings to vividly depict events, display emotions, and illustrate the story for the reader.
+He also used contour drawing to vividly depict events, display emotions, and illustrate the story for the reader.
 His work acts like a camera, capturing moments of real life.
 Not only did his reports offer insights into the harsh realities of the time, they also reflected his deep sentiments toward his country and its people.